dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 * Plugin scenarios where dynamic plugin loading and unloading is required.
 * Dynamically compiling, running and then flushing code.
 Useful for web sites, scripting engines, etc.
-* Loading assemblies for introspection (like ReflectionOnlyLoad), although [MetadataLoadContext](#type-metadataloadcontext) (released in Preview 1) will be a better choice in many cases.
+* Loading assemblies for introspection (like ReflectionOnlyLoad), although [MetadataLoadContext](#type-metadataloadcontext) will be a better choice in many cases.

 For more information, see the [Using Unloadability](https://github.com/dotnet/coreclr/pull/22221) document.